wemake-services/coverage-conditional-plugin/README.md

 With `django` installed it will include both `try:` and `if django is not None:` conditions.

-When running without `django` installed it will include `except ImportError:`.
+When running without `django` installed, it will include `except ImportError:` line.

 ## Writting pragma rules